mikemoore26/Michaelmoore-Portfolio/index.md

 ***

 - ### Accuracy: 85.95%
-- #### Tool Used:
+- #### skills Used:
 - ##### project Description:
-- Used the K Nearest Neighbours algorithm to classify a patient's condition as normal or abnormal based on various orthopedic parameters
+  -Used the K Nearest Neighbours algorithm to classify a patient's condition as normal or abnormal based on various orthopedic parameters
   - Compared predictive performance by fitting a Naive Bayes model to the data
   - Selected best model based on train and test performance

 ## OTHER PROJECTS
 [Lung Cancer Prediction](https://github.com/mikemoore26/Lung_Cancer/blob/main/eda.ipynb)